ARYN26/First-calculator-python/README.md

 # First-calculator-python

-# this is the first program i made to learn arithmetic logistics within python
+# this is the first program i made to learn arithmetical logistics within python